asmpro7/MetaDose/cran-comments.md

 * print(x) displays the linear and/or nonlinear model summaries.

-* plot(x) produces the corresponding dose–response plots using ggplot2.
+* plot(x) produces the corresponding dose-response plots using ggplot2.

 Dependencies: